system-zero/system-zero/data/docs/la.md

                work               parents           goat

-    means, possibly chained functions, that act on a kind of type, or object, or an environment, that is maintained a state of properties.
+    means, possibly chained functions, that act on a kind of type, or object, or an environment, while it is maintained a state of properties.

     In an internal implementation, this requires to pass as the first argument to the called method the specific object, and at the same time the functions